sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 Now, wait—does this pcap also contain a whole lot of something, primarily an embedded **zip**?

 ![Image of Solve](/assets/img/crewctf/2024/matrioshka_debulk.png)

-Are you, by chance, a pleasure model of a recursion challenge?

 ## Unfare